BCHarker-OCT/my-temporal-dockercompose/README.md

 look and fix.

 ### NGINX

 You can also have NGINX configured and use it for load balancing.
 It load balanced our two temporal frontend.
-Check out the NGINX config file [here](/deployment/nginx/nginx.conf) and make any necessary adjustments.
+Check out the [NGINX config file](/deployment/nginx/nginx.conf) and make any necessary adjustments.
 This is just a demo remember and for production use you should make sure to update values where necessary.

 ## Some useful Docker commands